 But while macOS is still one of Apple’s flagship operating systems, it’s been surpassed as the company’s most-used in recent years thanks to iOS, which powers the iPhone.
 But make no mistake–macOS is still central to Apple’s ecosystem.

 Each year, macOS and iOS become more intertwined, allowing for easy cross-use through technologies like Continuity.
 As for what comes next for macOS–here’s what you need to know.

 macOS 13: Release Date

-The next version of macOS will be macOS 13.
+The next version of macOS will be macOS 13 and is officially called macOS Ventura.
 The current version of macOS is macOS 12 Monterey.